-The altitude analysis for St Albans, shows the vertical and lateral dispersion of aircraft 1.5km either side of the noise monitor.
-The map below shows the 3km gate (blue line) which is drawn perpendicular to the NPR from northeast to southwest and it gathered information of every aircraft passing through the gate area.
+The altitude analysis for Flamstead, shows the vertical and lateral dispersion of aircraft 2.5km either side of the noise monitor.
+The map below shows the 5km gate (blue line) which is drawn perpendicular to the NPR from northwest to southeast and it gathered information of every aircraft passing through the gate area.
 The scatter graph below shows the distance and altitude of aircraft from the noise monitor during the monitoring period.
-Residents in St Albans will see aircraft flying over St Albans on the days of westerly operations for departing aircraft.
+The NPR is overlayed on the graph, tracks outside of this area are investigated and may result in a fine to the operator.